wyenox/image_viewer/Appendix/Moly Kit Integration/README.md

 to progressively integrate a couple of LLM chats with capabilities to interact with our previous image viewer.

-We will break this guide into 3 big fully functional steps:
+We will break this lessons into 3 big fully functional parts:
 1. Embed a fully functional LLM chat inside the slideshow screen.
 2. Give the current image in the slideshow as context to that chat.
 3. Add a separate prompt input to the grid screen, with image generation capabilities.

-Steps 1 and 2 are connected, while step 3 uses what we learned to do something totally different on a different screen.
+Lesson 1 and 2 are connected, while lesson 3 uses what we learned to do something totally different on a different screen.

 ## Screenshots